Sterniii3/drugdevelopR/validation/test_cases/04_MultiarmTestCases.md

   * variable costs of 67,500\$ in phase II and 72,000\$ in phase III,
   * strategy 1, i.e. use the strategy where only the best promising treatment proceeds to phase III.

-Verify that the program returns an optimal utility of 109.9 (in 10^5\$), an optimal sample size of 56 in phase II and 205 in phase III (i.e a total of 261) and an optimal threshold value for the go-decision of 0.16.
+Verify that the program returns an optimal utility of 109.9 (in 10^5\$), an optimal sample size of 56 in phase II and 205 in phase III (i.e. a total of 261) and an optimal threshold value for the go-decision of 0.16.
 Furthermore, verify, that the probability for a successful program is 0.32.

 ### 04.09 (shows that req.
 04.01, 04.09 and 04.13 are met): {-}
 Use the function `optimal_multiarm_normal`.
 Supply the same input values as in test case 04.08, however set the parameter strategy to 2, i.e. calculating the results if all promising treatments proceed to phase III.